Joint & Dual Degrees

 Dual Degrees

 Interested in an additional discipline that is not represented in our joint degree programs?
-You can pursue a master's degree from another Stanford program along with your MBA.
+You can pursue a master’s degree from another Stanford program along with your MBA as a dual degree.
 While in the Stanford MBA program, you may not pursue concurrently more than one additional degree.

-Stanford MBA students may also pursue degrees with certain professional schools at other universities.
+Stanford MBA students may also pursue degrees with specific professional schools at the universities listed below.
 Check with each school regarding its policy and timeline.

 Things to Consider